basicallydan/danhough.com/_posts/2020-11-22-building-game-of-life-typescript.md

 }
 ```

-We now have the most boring version of the game of life available to us.
+We now have the most boring version of the Game of Life available to us.
 Let's implement the next rule.

 ### Rule 2